 It is expected that the alteration of the terrain and slope of the proposed Project site will be less significant for the site is already an existing industrial estate.
-However, the permanent alteration due to cut and fill activities to achieve the planned grade level is unavoidable, but may be lessened by proper planning of earthwork with respect to the proposed design.
+However, the permanent alteration due to cut and fill activities to achieve the planned grade level is unavoidable, but will be lessened by proper planning of earthwork with respect to the proposed bench type layout design.
 The strength of the fill materials shall be taken into account as well for the computation of the stable slope.
+For the slope protection of the filling area in the project site, it will be enforced with a sturdy concrete retaining wall after the soil filling activities.
+Other areas of the project site which will involve soil cutting will be enforced by grouted rock wall riprap for protection.